 Research Assistantship and External Grants

 The University of California is the State's primary research institution.
 Much scholarly research and creative activity is supported by University funds or by grants and contracts from federal and state agencies, foundations, corporations, and individual sponsors.
 The office of Research and Graduate Studies also maintains a resource center containing the most current information about extramural funding sources for student and faculty research.
 Please refer to the Office of Research and Graduate Studies.

 Non-Resident Tuition Waivers

 Students who are not residents of California are charged in addition to fees, nonresident tuition, which is currently $5,034.00 per quarter or $15,102 per year for each year of attendance required by the curriculum.
-Non resident students are required to become CA residents prior to their second year of attendence.
+Non-resident students are required to become CA residents prior to their second year of attendance.
 Please refer to Residency requirements.
 Students who have advanced to candidacy for the Ph.D. are eligible for a reduction in the nonresident tuition for a period of three years.
 Outstanding non-resident applicants may be eligible for a full or partial tuition waiver as part of their admission award package.
 This tuition reduction must have prior approval through the Office of Graduate Studies and the Registrar's Office.

 Continuing Student Fellowships

 For continuing Graduate Students, there are two Summer Sessions.
 Depending on your status you may be eligible for an Instructorship, Teaching Assistantship, and/or Reader position during the Summer Sessions.